What are Treasury Bills?

 They offer low rates of return but are also risk-free.
 Hence they are good for investors looking for a low-risk, low-return investment option.

-- Flat Yield Curve – Meaning, Importance, Reasons, and More
+- Commercial Paper – Meaning, Features, Types and More